-In a win for transparency, the Washington Court of Appeals rejected Facebook parent company Meta’s challenge to a campaign finance law in Washington state that requires digital platforms to keep records of political advertising that takes place on their sites.
+In a win for transparency, the Washington Court of Appeals in December 2024 rejected Facebook parent company Meta’s challenge to a campaign finance law in Washington state that requires digital platforms to keep records of political advertising that takes place on their sites.

-As a result of this decision, these disclosure requirements — which provide Washington voters with critical information about who is paying to target specific audiences with political messaging to influence their vote — will remain in place.
+Meta is now bringing this challenge to the Washington State Supreme Court.
+Campaign Legal Center (CLC) and partners are calling on the court to allow these disclosure requirements — which provide Washington voters with critical information about who is paying to target specific audiences with political messaging to influence their vote — to remain in place.

 This is a key step toward protecting transparency in the new era of digital advertising.